 The Payment Times Reporting Scheme aims to improve payment outcomes for small businesses.
-It creates transparency on how and when large businesses pay their small business suppliers.
+It creates transparency around the payment practices of large businesses.

 Payment Times Reporting Scheme

 Under the Payment Times Reporting Scheme, large businesses must report every 6 months on their payment times and terms to small businesses.
 These reports are made publicly available on the Payment Times Reports Register.

 This gives small businesses (and members of the public) access to information on large businesses' payment performance.
 This helps small businesses make informed decisions about who they do business with.
 Making payment information available to the public also encourages large businesses to improve their payment times.
 The scheme doesn't set any payment terms or mandate payment times for large businesses.

 The scheme commenced on 1 January 2021.
 We administer the scheme under the Payment Times Reporting Act 2020, Payment Times Reporting Rules 2020 and the Payment Times Reporting (Form and Manner for Giving Report) Instrument 2021.